LJungang/Awesome-Omni-Large-Models-and-Datasets/README.md

 ## The Landscape of Video Reasoning: Tasks, Paradigms and Benchmarks— An Open-Source Survey

 ## Overview
-This Awesome list systematically curates and tracks the latest research in Video Reasoning, spanning diverse modalities, tasks, and modeling paradigms.
-Instead of focusing on a single family of models, we break down the landscape from multiple complementary perspectives.
-Following the emerging taxonomy of the field, we highlight three major paradigms:
+This Awesome list systematically curates and tracks the latest progress in **Video Reasoning**, covering diverse modalities, tasks, and modeling paradigms.
+Rather than focusing on a single line of research, we organize the landscape from multiple complementary perspectives.
+Following the emerging taxonomy of the field, current works are grouped into three major paradigms:

-- 🗒️ CoT-based Video Reasoning
+- 🗒️ **CoT-based Video Reasoning** — language-centric, chain-of-thought reasoning with Video-LMMs

-- 🕹️ CoF-based Video Reasoning
+- 🕹️ **CoF-based Video Reasoning** — vision-centric reasoning grounded in world models or video generation

-- 🌈 Interleaved Video Reasoning
+- 🌈 **Interleaved Video Reasoning** — unified models that integrate multimodal interaction and iterative inference

+We additionally maintain a dedicated **Benchmark** section that summarizes datasets, evaluation settings, and standardized tasks to support fair comparison across paradigms.

-This repository aims to provide a structured, up-to-date overview of these paradigms, serving as an open-source entry point for researchers exploring the evolving landscape of video reasoning.
+This repository aims to provide a structured, up-to-date, and open-source overview of the evolving landscape of video reasoning.
+**Contributions and PRs are warmly welcome — preferably in reverse chronological order (newest first)** to keep the list fresh and easy to browse.

 ## Table of Contents
 - [Awesome-Video-Reasoning-Landscape](#awesome-video-reasoning-landscape-)